Get in touch with us now

 My builder says he has insurance for the project.
 Will this cover me?

-Although your builder’s liability policy should cover damage to the structure or works that results from his negligence, it will not cover things like storm or theft damage, subsidence, flood, malicious damage and so on.
-Your home insurance should continue to cover these kinds of things – if they have specifically agreed to, but most will not if they are not advised or have excluded such damage if you have told them.
+Although your builder’s liability policy should cover damage to the structure or works that results from their negligence, it is unlikely to cover your existing structure or things like storm or theft damage, subsidence, flood, malicious damage and so on.
+Your home insurance may cover this, though we recommend checking your policy for exact terms, conditions and restrictions.

 Will my home insurance cover me during the renovation project?

-If your contractor causes damage to the building, accidentally or not, your normal home insurance will not cover you.
+If your contractor causes damage to the building, accidentally or not, your normal home insurance is unlikely to cover you.

-In fact, unless you have told your buildings insurer that the project is taking place, and they have agreed to provide ongoing full cover, you are unlikely to be able to claim successfully for anything.
-Failing to disclose a building project would be considered non-disclosure of a material fact, and would entitle the buildings insurer to decline a claim.
-Even if you do tell them about the project, and they are willing to give you some ongoing cover, they will almost certainly exclude damage caused by the contractor and damage arising from the works.
+Unless you have told your building’s insurer that the project is taking place, and they have agreed to provide ongoing full cover, you are unlikely to be able to claim successfully for anything.
+Failing to disclose a building project would be considered non-disclosure of a material fact and would entitle the building’s insurer to decline a claim.

 Can you insure self build projects?